crustio/crust-wiki/docs/storageOverview.md

 1. a corresponding storage income from the DSM.

-2. an extended effective data size.
-(The effective data size will contribute more storage hash power than SRD), which can effectively increase the stake limit of nodes and in turn help the nodes get higher staking rewards.

-The specific rules for storage hash power calculation can be found in the [Economic White Paper](https://crust-data.oss-cn-shanghai.aliyuncs.com/crust-home/whitepapers/ecowhitepaper_en.pdf).)
+2. an extended effective data.
+(The effective data will contribute more stake limit than SRD), which can effectively increase the stake limit of nodes and in turn help the nodes get higher staking rewards.*The specific rules for the stake limit calculation can be found in the [Economic White Paper](https://crust-data.oss-cn-shanghai.aliyuncs.com/crust-home/whitepapers/ecowhitepaper_en.pdf).*

-Check out the [Storage Merchant Guide](merchantGuide.m'd) for more details.
+Check out the [Storage Merchant Guide](merchantGuidance.md) for more details of being a storage merchant.

-Storage merchants can also get **order settlement transaction fee exemptions** by locking CRUs as storage market collateral.
-Check [Storage Market Benefits](marketBenefits.md) for more details.

 ## Developers

 The Crust Network has provided necessary technical tools for developers to enable them to build DSM-based applications needed in varied business scenarios.
 Check out [how to build](build-getting-started.md).
--->
-Coming soon.